 This 3-day Kruger Park Bungalow Safari is an ideal opportunity to experience the world-renowned Kruger National Park and the thrill of game drives in 4x4 safari vehicles designed for the best game viewing experience.

-Our accommodation is at Skukuza, the largest and most popular camp in Kruger, in air conditioned, en-suite bungalows.
-Skukuza overlooks the Sabie River at a spot on the river populated by hippo.
+Accommodation is in air-conditioned, en-suite bungalows at the scenic Berg-en-Dal Rest Camp, set amid the rolling hills of south-western Kruger.
+This is one of the park's newer camps, boasting a unique natural setting, excellent facilities and frequent wildlife sightings.
 The Kruger National Park is home to the Big 5 as well as other wildlife in abundance.
-We experience morning, afternoon and sunset game drives, which allows lots of opportunity for great photographs and memories.
+We experience morning, afternoon and sunset game drives, which provide lots of opportunities for great photographs and memories.

 The Kruger Bungalow Safari package includes game drives, safari guides, park entry fees, meals and drinks showed on the itinerary and an optional Panorama Route day trip.
 Excellent value for an exciting Kruger National Park experience!

-Entering the vast Kruger reserve we make our way to Skukuza Rest Camp (or Berg-en-Dal from 01 August), located on the banks of the Sabie River in the heart of this nearly 2 million hectare national park.
-The game viewing begins as soon as we enter the gates of this diverse game park, heading to Skukuza, the largest rest camp inside Kruger National Park.
-The camp is located in the south of the park, an area popular with wild dogs and possible black rhino spotting.
+Entering the vast Kruger reserve we make our way to Berg-en-Dal Rest Camp in the far south-western region.
+Berg-en-Dal is located along the banks of Matjulu Spruit and is the only Kruger camp set in a hilly environment.
+The game viewing begins as soon as we enter the gates of this diverse game park, heading to Berg-en-Dal, one of the newer rest camps inside Kruger National Park.

-Upon arrival at Skukuza rest camp your safari guide will help you check into your air-conditioned, en suite bungalow accommodation inside Kruger National Park, one of Africa's top Big Five national parks.
+Upon arrival at the rest camp your safari guide will help you check into your air-conditioned, en suite bungalow accommodation inside Kruger National Park, one of Africa's top Big Five national parks.
 The Kruger camps are all fenced in to protect visitors from the predators inhabiting the game park.
-Your safari guide will inform you of the game drive departure times and provide a brief orientation of the facilities at Skukuza camp, which features dining facilities, a shop, Internet café and swimming pools.
+Your safari guide will inform you of the game drive departure times and provide a brief orientation of the facilities at the rest camp, which features a shop, restaurant, internet café and swimming pool.

-After settling in at Kruger Park’s most popular rest camp we embark on our first game viewing adventure in the African bush, in search of the abundant wildlife inhabiting this expansive park.
+After settling in at camp, we embark on our first game viewing adventure in the African bush, going in search of the abundant wildlife inhabiting this expansive park.

 This sunset drive is conducted by a SANParks game ranger in an official Kruger Park vehicle.
 It is not a private group game drive; which means other guests may join the drive.
 The advantage of taking a sunset game drive with SANParks is that the official rangers are allowed to return to camp after the normal gate closing times.
 The sunset game drive in Kruger Park is ideal for spotting nocturnal animals that become more active after dark.